delabon/delabon/README.md

 # 👋 Hi, I'm Sabri Taieb - Full-Stack Web Developer

 I'm a **Senior PHP Developer** with a passion for building scalable, high-performance backend systems.
-With over **11 years** of experience in PHP, JavaScript, and Laravel, I've worked on everything from small business solutions to large-scale SaaS applications.
+With over **12 years** of experience in PHP, Laravel, Symfony, and SQL, I've worked on everything from small business solutions to large-scale SaaS applications.
 I'm always looking for new challenges and opportunities to grow my skills!

 ## 🔧 Skills & Technologies